About

 The Human Family: Book One of The American Inferno Series

-As death looms from a yellow fever epidemic, Lucille and Joseph’s lives become interwoven through a chain of credit, sales, and promises with the lives of other inhabitants of the same Virginia town: the ruthless, profit-seeking planter Thomas Bailey, his morally-conflicted heir Adam, and the town’s new preacher Robert, secretly an abolitionist.
+As yellow fever ravages their Virginia town, Lucille and Joseph’s fates become interwoven through a chain of credit, sales, and promises with the lives of other inhabitants: a ruthless, profit-seeking planter; and a preacher whose secret abolitionist faith may cost him his life.

 Interested in my work?

-I’m still seeking publication for my writings, but if you’re interested in any of these stories, get in touch with me via the Contact Me page.
-I’m willing to share my stories with you in exchange for your opinion as a reader!
+I’m still seeking publication for my novels and short fiction, but if you’re interested in my stories, get in touch with me via the Contact Me page.
+I’m happy to share my stories with you in exchange for your opinion as a beta reader!
+Or, subscribe to my newsletter below for updates when my stories are published.

-If you’re interested in my thoughts on historical fiction, subscribe to my Craft of Historical Fiction Substack.
+If you’re interested in my thoughts on historical fiction, subscribe to my Craft of Historical Fiction newsletter and podcast.